CSBM-Lab/SPROTify/README.md

 - `--n-trials`: Number of [Optuna](https://github.com/optuna/optuna) optimization trials (default: 300; only used when `--tune` is enabled)
 - `--run-baseline`: Run baseline model comparison using [LazyPredict](https://github.com/shankarpandala/lazypredict)
 - `--save-model`: Save the trained model for later prediction
-- `--n-jobs`: Number of parallel jobs (default: 1, use -1 for all cores)
 - `--s4pred-path`: the path of [s4pred](https://github.com/psipred/s4pred) folder (default:`tools/s4pred`)

 **Example**